A self-consistent method to estimate the rate of compact binary coalescences with a Poisson mixture model: Illustrative Results

 We subsequently computed the Bayes factors $\vec{K}_{\alpha}(x)$ and constructed the multi-component joint posterior on the Poisson counts for each of the categories.
 Via a Python implementation of Markov-Chain-Monte-Carlo described in \cite{emcee}, we sampled the multi-component posterior.
 The corner plot in Figure~\ref{fig:counts_corner_plot}, and the median values (with a $90\%$ symmetric confidence interval as error bar) of the Poisson counts reveal that while most BNS and BBH signals are being categorized, on average, as BNS and BBH signals, respectively, some of the NSBH signals are being at least partially confused as BNS or BBH signals.
 This is perhaps not so surprising if Figure \ref{fig:counts_corner_plot} is viewed in light of Figure \ref{fig:activation_counts}.
 The set of bins in the template bank activated by BNS signals is not disjoint from the set activated by NSBH signals.
 The same is also true for NSBH and BBH signals.
 We would therefore expect to be correlation between BNS and NSBH categories, and NSBH and BBH categories, resulting in signals being partially counted in the wrong category.

 We also computed categorical astrophysical probabilities (cf. section~\ref{sec:pastro}) for each of the $\sim 4000$ triggers in the data set.
 Rather than tabulate the results for this big list, we depict, via the Sankey diagram in Figure~\ref{fig:counts_corner_plot}, how the multi-component FGMC formalism is categorizing and counting these triggers.
 A priori, we know which ones of these triggers correspond to a time-slide event, and which ones correspond to an injection.
 The thickness of the bands on the left hand side of the Sankey diagram is proportional to these numbers.
 The aggregated astrophysical probabilities, by source category, are also represented by a proportionately thick band on the right hand side of the Sankey diagram.
 Figure~\ref{fig:counts_corner_plot} shows that most BBHs and BNSs are counted as BBHs and BNSs, respectively, and there is no confusion between these two categories.
 This can again be understood with the help of Figure~\ref{fig:activation_counts}: the regions of the template bank activated by BNS and BBH signals are almost disjoint.
 On the other hand, the overlap in the regions activated by BNS and NSBH signals, and BBH and NSBH signals, causes low-mass NSBH signals to be partially counted as BNS signals, and high-mass NSBH signals to be partially counted as BBH signals.
 There is also some correlation between the Terrestrial category and the astrophysical categories, resulting in weaker signals being partially counted as noise, and vice-versa.
-However, on average, the numbers of BNS and BBH signals in the data, and the numbers acquired by summing the BNS and BBH astrophysical probabilities, are approximately the same.
-On the other hand, there is some discrepancy between the number of NSBH signals in the data, and the number acquired by summing the NSBH astrophysical probabilities.
-This discrepancy is discussed further in the next section.
+These misclassifications are discussed further in the next section.

 Note that the aggregated categorical astrophysical probabilities are approximately equal to the mean values of the Poisson counts \footnote{Equation \ref{mean_pastro} suggests that the choice of prior becomes increasingly irrelevant as $\langle \Lambda_{\alpha} \rangle$ becomes sufficiently large.
 This is simply an indication that, when we've accumulated many events of category $\alpha$, the counts posterior is informed primarily by the data, and not any prior assumption on the distribution of the counts.}: